 Bulskamp Inn (El Nido Town)

-Located in the center of El Nido Town, we’ve gone to this hotel several times for its location and because it’s a classic (it’s been around for many years).
-They have double rooms with air conditioning and private bathrooms with water heaters, as well as some doubles with an extra bed/sofa in case you’re traveling with a child.
+Located in the center of El Nido Town, we’ve stayed at this hotel several times for its location and because it’s a long-standing classic (it’s been around for many years).
+They have double rooms with air conditioning and private bathrooms with hot-water showers, as well as some double rooms with an extra bed/sofa if you’re traveling with a child.
 Plus, each room has a small, very pleasant terrace.

-The owners (especially Rey) are friendly and try to help with everything; the facilities are cozy and clean; and there’s free coffee and tea.
+The owners (especially Rey) are friendly and try to help with anything you need; the place is cozy and clean; and there’s free coffee and tea.
 Standard room prices are around $50 in low season.
 Although prices have risen quite a bit in recent years (especially from December to April), it’s still a more than decent place to stay in El Nido.

 Book your room at Bulskamp Inn here